vplauzon/vplauzon.github.io/_posts/2020/3/2020-07-02-kusto-ingestion-rest-api.md

 ---
 <img style="float:left;padding-right:20px;" title="From pexels.com" src="/assets/posts/2020/3/kusto-ingestion-rest-api/kitty.jpg" />

-Yes this week we have Kusto & a Kitty.
+Yes, this week we have Kusto & a Kitty.
 Can't get better than that ;)

 We discussed ingestion in Azure Data Explorer / Kusto at length in [past articles](/2020/06/03/ingesting-histocical-data-at-scale-with-kusto).
-We mentionned *queued ingestion* along the ride without diving much into it.
+We mentioned *queued ingestion* along the ride without diving much into it.
 Let's do that now.

 Queued ingestion is available [in the SDK](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/api/netfx/kusto-ingest-queued-ingest-sample) and can be [performed using REST API](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/api/netfx/kusto-ingest-queued-ingest-sample).
 The problem is that **it isn't one REST API**.
 It is an orchestration of several (three to be exact) REST APIs that are encapsulated in the SDK.

-I find it convenient to have a REST API for ingestion so I made one using a Logic App.
-This article explains how it is build and how to use it.
+I find it convenient to have a REST API for ingestion, so I made one using a Logic App.
+This article explains how it is built and how to use it.

 As usual, [code is in GitHub](https://github.com/vplauzon/kusto/tree/master/rest-ingest-api).